 Pro tip: Looking for a unique Dublin activity?
 Sign up for a kayak tour along the River Liffey.

 Want to see all of Dublin’s coolest spots and skip the tourist fluff?
 Have an Irish local plan your trip.
 They’ll build you an immersive itinerary based packed with local gems *you* want to see and do—because Dublin is *their* city.
-Which means you’ll get experience Dublin like a local—not a tourist.
+That means you’ll get to experience Dublin like a local—not a tourist.
 Why would you want to do it any other way?
 Learn more.